 Per Page:

 A panoramic view of Iguazu Falls along the Brazil-Argentina border.
 The falls are shared between Iguazú National Park (Argentina) and Iguaçu National Park (Brazil).
 The two parks were designated UNESCO World Heritage Sites in 1984 and 1986, respectively.
-The entire waterfall system consists of some 275 falls that flow over several basaltic layers over an 80 m height and along 2.7 km (1.7 mi) of the Iguazu River.
-The many cascades producing vast sprays of water to create one of the most spectacular waterfalls in the world.
-The falls are easily reached from either side of the Argentine–Brazilian border.
+The entire waterfall system consists of some 275 falls that flow over several basaltic layers over an 80 m (262 ft) height and along 2.7 km (1.7 mi) of the Iguazu River.

-Trinidade Beach at Paraty, Rio de Janeiro state.
+Trinidade Beach at Paraty, Rio de Janeiro state, Brazil.

-The Christ the Redeemer statue in Rio de Janeiro, Brazil, standing 30 m (98 ft) tall and its outstretched arms spanning 28 m (92 ft), was constructed on Mount Corcovado in celebration of the centenary of Brazilian independence.
-Built between 1922 and 1931, the statue is made of reinforced concrete and covered with thousands of triangular soapstone tiles.
-It is the largest Art Deco-style statue in the world and stands on a square stone pedestal 8 m (26 ft) high that is situated on a deck atop the mountain’s summit.
-For the statue’s 75th anniversary in 2006, a chapel at its base was consecrated to Our Lady of Aparecida, the patron saint of Brazil.
-The Christ the Redeemer statue became a UNESCO World Heritage Site in 1973 and was voted one of the New Seven Wonders of the World.
+The Christ the Redeemer statue in Rio de Janeiro, Brazil, stands 30 m (98 ft) tall and has outstretched arms spanning 28 m (92 ft).
+It was constructed between 1922 and 1931 on Mount Corcovado, in celebration of the centenary of Brazilian independence.
+The largest Art Deco-style statue in the world, it is made from reinforced concrete and covered with thousands of triangular soapstone tiles.
+The statue became a UNESCO World Heritage Site in 1973 and was voted one of the New Seven Wonders of the World in 2007.

-Aquamarine, often called the treasure of mermaids, is mostly found and mined in Brazil, as well as in countries that fall along the Mozambique geological belt in Africa.
-The biggest aquamarine ever found was in Brazil in 1910, it weighed 110 kg ( 243 lb) and was cut into smaller faceted stones for jewelry.
-The “Dom Pedro,” the largest single piece of cut-gem aquamarine in the world, was found in a Brazilian pegmatite mine in the late 1980s and is named after Brazil’s first two emperors (both named Pedro).
-The original crystal weighed roughly 45 kg (100 lb), but during excavation it shattered into three pieces.
-The largest section, approximately 27 kg (60 lb), was sculpted into an obelisk shape.
-The obelisk, 35.5 cm (14 in) tall, measuring 10 cm (4 in) across the base and weighing 10,363 carats or 2.1 kg (4.6 lbs), is part of the permanent collection of Smithsonian National Museum of Natural History in Washington, DC.
+Aquamarine, often called the treasure of mermaids, is found and mined in Brazil and in countries that fall along the Mozambique geological belt in Africa.
+The “Dom Pedro,” the largest single piece of cut-gem aquamarine in the world, was found in a Brazilian mine in the late 1980s and is named after Brazil’s first two emperors (both named Pedro).
+The original crystal, weighing roughly 45 kg (100 lb), shattered into three pieces during excavation.
+The largest section (pictured) was sculpted into an obelisk shape about 35.5 cm (14 in) tall and weighing 10,363 carats or 2.1 kg (4.6 lbs).
+It is part of the Smithsonian National Museum of Natural History's collection in Washington, DC.
 Photo courtesy of the Smithsonian/ Greg Polley.

 Previous PagePage 01 of 02Next Page